msaxton/topic-model-best-practices/index.md

 9. [References](https://msaxton.github.io/topic-model-best-practices/references.html)

 ## Acknowledgments
 I would like to thank Peter Organisciak Ph.D. and Krystyna Matusiak Ph.D. for their willingness to oversee and comment upon this project.
-I am also grateful for JSTOR labs who generously provide the dataset upon which this project is based.
+I am also grateful for JSTOR labs who generously provided the dataset upon which this project is based.
 Many thanks also to the folks of experimentalhumanities@iliff who have inspired in me a love of coding and all things digital.
 Finally, a special thanks for Amelia Stubblefield who has been a constant source of encouragement through this project.